augmentedlogic/osm-tile-proxy/README.md

 For more configuration options and styling examples, see [OSM Tile Proxy on augmentedlogic developer](https://developer.augmentedlogic.com/project/osm-tile-proxy)

+## Demo

+See some style examples in action https://augmentedlogic.github.io/demo/osm-tile-proxy/

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details